Find the real estate agent you are comfortable working with.

 1. Select a Lender

 The point of talking to a lender at this point is to get pre-approved for a loan.
 While you may think you know what you can afford, talking to a lender will ensure you financial instincts are correct.
 Second, what if you find your dream home?
 You will most likely not be able to place a serious offer on it without that letter from the lender.
-That means you will have to wait to meet with a lender while someone else places and offer on it and it goes under contract (I have seen this happen).
+That means you will have to wait to meet with a lender while someone else places and an offer on it and it goes under contract (I have seen this happen).

 If you are in need of a few recommendations for lenders to speak with, I would be happy to provide them upon request.